HenryDamasceno01/Projeto_Aula/README.md

- ┣ 📄 .gitignore            # Arquivos a serem ignorados
+ ┣ 📄 .gitignore
+ # Arquivos a serem ignorados
- ┣ 📄 LICENSE               # Licença do projeto
+ ┣ 📄 LICENSE
+ # Licença do projeto
+ MIT License